alyraafat/Counting_People_in_Crowds/README.md

 ## Data Augmentation

-I have implemented various data augmentation techniques, including:
+I have implemented various data augmentation techniques inspired from many different websites and notebooks on the internet, including:

 1. Normal dataset without augmentation.
 2. Dataset with Gaussian filtering using SciPy.